 The Sjoa Foundation would, unless the parties agreed otherwise, handle applications until January 1, 2010.
 In view of the developments in the United States (see chapter 9), the DAI had already undertaken in 2008 that applications would still be handled in the Netherlands after 2009.
 In 2009, the CJO and DAI decided that applications can be filed until January 1, 2015.
-There are two important considerations for this.
+There were two important considerations for this.
 First, the international opinion that the research concerning Jewish war claims should continue.
 On the Holocaust Era Assets Conference held in June 2009 in Prague, an appeal was made to insurers worldwide to continue processing individual claims.
 The second reason is that there is still a great need for information about Dutch life insurance policies from World War II.
 Since these two considerations are still valid, it was decided in 2014 to continue our activities for another term of five years until January 1, 2020.
+It was decided in 2019 to renew the term with five more years until 1 January 2025, but with the restriction that as of 1 January 2020 applications will no longer be dealt with if there are no indications for the existence of a policy.
+In the past period, it has become clear that undocumented applications - in which only a general request is made for an investigation with all applicable insurance companies - are very time-consuming and hardly ever lead to a positive result.
+The Foundation will focus more on the investigation of policies that probably qualify for a benefit payment.